AllenInstitute/scrattch.mapping/README.md

 # scrattch.mapping

-Generalized mapping and taxonomy building scripts for RNA-seq, Patch-seq or any gene expression data.
+Generalized mapping scripts for RNA-seq, Patch-seq or any gene expression data.
+Assumes that you have built an Allen Institute Taxonomy (AIT) object with [scrattch.taxonomy](https://github.com/AllenInstitute/scrattch.taxonomy).

 ## Workflow